pyanfield/martini_demos/restful_api/README.md

 ### run the server

 	go run api.go data.go errors.go server.go encoding.go

+### create certificate files

+	go run /path/to/goroot/src/pkg/crypto/tls/generate_cert.go --host="localhost"

-### The `-k` option is required if you use a self-signed certificate.
+#### The `-k` option is required if you use a self-signed certificate.
 The `-u` option specifies the user:password, which in our case is simply token: (empty password).
 The `-i` option prints the whole response, including headers.

 ### get all albums